philcrump/groundstation-tracking-scheduler/README.md

 `./gss`

 The application will:
- * Update TLEs if last updated > 15 minutes ago.
+ * Update TLE for a spacecraft if TLE last updated > 15 minutes ago.
- * Recompute Satellite Tracks and Observations if new TLE or updated > 24 hours ago
+ * Recompute Satellite Tracks and Observations if new TLE or Track last updated > 24 hours ago.
  * Recompute Schedule if any Tracks have been updated since the last Schedule computation.

 ### Compile